 In the wild, black house spiders construct their webs in the loose bark of trees, but in and around buildings they make their webs in window frames, in corners, under eaves, and any place they have security.
 These spiders are frequently attacked and devoured by the White-Tailed spider.

-Toxic.
+Toxic, making pest control for spiders a wise move if you discover black house spiders in your home or business.
 The bite of the black house spider is poisonous but not lethal.
 Their bites cause some pain and swelling, but the patient soon recovers.
 Medical advice should always be sought, as there may be an allergic reaction.

 The Family that Huntsman spiders belong to, Heteropodidae, consists of 13 genera and 94 described species.
 Huntsman are also known as Triantelopes, Tarantulas or Giant Crab spiders because of their rapid sideways scuttling gait.
 They generally have a hairy flattened body structure, with their front two pair of legs longer than their back two pair of legs.
 Some species are quite large, with the female being about 40-45 mm long and 160 mm across outstretched, and the male only slightly less.
 Despite their fearsome appearance which causes many people to arrange spider control, these nocturnal hunters are not an aggressive spider.